Reviews You Can Rely On

 Credit: Liz Chamberlain

-While this part of the testing process is straightforward, we weighted it more heavily because, truthfully, no one wants to waste their time trying to figure out how to sling their hammock at the end of the day, particularly if you just spent a bunch of money on a seemingly “state of the art” model.
+While this part of the testing process is straightforward, we assigned it more weight in the total because no one wants to waste time trying to figure out how to sling their hammock, particularly after you've spent a bunch of money on a seemingly “state of the art” model.

 hammock - some models are easier to set up than others. thankfully, there are...